ClementBuchanan/data-structures-and-algorithms/javascript/arrayReverse/readme.md

 Write a function that reverses an array in place

 ## Challenge
-Be careful of empty arraysor arrays with only one number or odd number count or even number count
+Be careful of empty arrays or arrays with only one number or odd number count or even number count

 ## Approach & Efficiency